nestjs/docs.nestjs.com/content/controllers.md

 }
 ```

-Though this approach works, it's much less clear in general.
-The first approach should always be preferred, but to make Nest **backwards compatible** with previous versions, the above approach is still available.
-One other thing to note is the **response object** in this approach allows for more flexibility by allowing us to have full control of the response object (headers manipulation and so on).
+Though this approach works, and does in fact allow for more flexibility in some ways by providing full control of the response object (headers manipulation, library-specific features, and so on), it should be used with care.
+In general, the approach is much less clear and does have some disadvantages.
+The main disadvantages are that you lose compatibility with Nest features that depend on Nest standard response handling, such as Interceptors and the `@HttpCode()` decorator.
+Also, your code can become platform-dependent (as underlying libraries may have different APIs on the response object), and harder to test (you'll have to mock the response object, etc.).

+As a result, the Nest standard approach should always be preferred when possible.